ishanpqr/DMSC-Spring-2021/2021-03-10-Emergence.md

 In the case of artificial intelligence/life my definition of emergence is very similar to the bottom-up approach to AI where the Program will be given a very basic definition of learning (according to my definition this would be the "basic package") and then the program would basically... learn.

-To see this clearly we can look at this article: https://www.polygon.com/2020/5/22/21266829/pac-man-nvidia-ai-game-gan-40th-anniversary.
+To see this clearly we can look at this experiment done by [Nvidia to recreate Pac Man without any game code](https://www.polygon.com/2020/5/22/21266829/pac-man-nvidia-ai-game-gan-40th-anniversary).